MidnightMages/JLuaVM/README.md

 TODO explain what is missing

+## Acknowledgement
+The DelayedJavaCompiler class, in the package `dev.asdf00.jluavm.internals`, is largely taken from Java Object Oriented Reflection library (jOOR) which, itself, is distributed under the Apache License Version 2.0 with the source code available [on Github](https://github.com/jOOQ/jOOR).

 ## Contributing

 If you wish to contribute, feel free to clone the repository and propose changes.
 You should however be careful when modifying code that works directly with the LuaVM_RT instance (essentially any code containing `vm.`).